SitecorePowerShell/Book/reports.md

 # Reports

-The reports which come out of the box provide a wide variety of information regarding your Sitecore installation, which can of course also be customized.
+The reports which come out of the box provide a wide variety of information regarding your Sitecore installation.

+We've built quite a few reports, many similar to the Advanced System Report module.

 ![Reports](images/screenshots/reports.png)